Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules: Introduction

 \section{Introduction}

 Let $R$ be a ring, assumed unital and commutative, and $P$ an $R$-module.
 One says that $P$ is \emph{stably free of type $(n,r)$} if there is an isomorphism

-In \cite{Gant2025}, it is proved that a stably free module $P$ of type $(24m,24m-1)$ admits a free summand of rank $2$ if $R$ contains a field $k$ of characteristic $0$, and of rank $3$ if that field has at most one quadratic extension.
-The method is to convert the problem to motivic homotopy theory: specifically, the injectivity of a realization map on the homotopy groups of Stiefel varieties.
-This problem is then solved by using recent excellent progress on the calculation of motivic homotopy sheaves of spheres---notably, \cite{Rondigs2019} and \cite{Rondigs2024}.
-These calculations of the homotopy sheaves are of a general nature, valid over any field.
+In \cite{Gant2025}, we proved that a stably free module $P$ of type $(24m,24m-1)$ admits a free summand of rank $2$ if $R$ contains a field $k$ of characteristic $0$, and of rank $3$ if that field has at most one quadratic extension.
+The method is to convert the problem to motivic homotopy theory: specifically, whether a realization map relating the motivic and classical homotopy groups of Stiefel varieties is injective.
+This problem is then solved by using recent excellent progress on the calculation of the motivic homotopy sheaves of spheres---notably, \cite{Rondigs2019} and \cite{Rondigs2024}.
+Their calculations are of a general nature, valid over any field, but limited in the the bidegrees to which they apply.

-A great deal more is known about the motivic homotopy groups over an algebraically closed field of characteristic $0$, using the motivic Adams and Adams--Novikov spectral sequences: \cite{Dugger2010, Isaksen2019, Isaksen2020, Stahn2021, Isaksen2022} and elsewhere.
-The apparent obstacle to using these calculations in our work is that these sequences calculate the homotopy groups of $p$-completed objects, rather than of the sphere spectrum itself.
-In this paper, we explain how to surmount this obstacle using some algebra and the results of \cite{Ananyevskiy2017}, and give a large range of bidegrees $(s,w)$ in which the motivic and classical homotopy groups coincide.
-Using this, and assuming our rings contain $\bar \Q$, we can then push the methods of \cite{Gant2025} much further, fully solving a problem implicit in \cite{Raynaud1968} of determining which universal examples of stably free modules admit rank-$r$ free summands.
+Let $k=\bar k$ be an algebraically closed field of characteristic $0$.
+A great deal more is known about the motivic homotopy groups over $k$ than in general, using the motivic Adams and Adams--Novikov spectral sequences: \cite{Dugger2010, Isaksen2019, Isaksen2022, Isaksen2020, Stahn2021} and other work.
+The apparent obstacle to using these calculations in our work is that these spectral sequences calculate the homotopy groups of $p$-completed objects, rather than of the sphere spectrum itself.
+We surmount this obstacle and consequently generalize the results of \cite{Gant2025} to all $r$ over the base field $k$.